-Your job as a Human Resources professional requires you to support and challenge your employees while improving the work environment.
-To do your job properly, you need to solicit employee feedback.
-Employees may hesitate to share their thoughts honestly, though, so use these secrets to get honest feedback and create a more productive, healthier and engaging workplace.
+Your job as a Human Resources professional is to support and challenge employees while improving the work environment.
+To do that well, you need to solicit employee feedback—but many people hesitate to share honest thoughts unless you build the right conditions first.

 Create an Ownership Mentality